eikowagenknecht/resources/README.md

 ## Contact

-You can find my contact information on my blog: [eikowagenknecht.de](https://eikowagenknecht.de)
+You can find my contact information on my blog: [eikowagenknecht.de](https://eikowagenknecht.de).

+If you find any issues or have suggestions for improvements, please open an issue or a pull request or reach out to me directly.